swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 This is again the pdf of males and females regarding their number of rings.
 The difference to the plot before is, that we used here likelihood ratio tests.
 We tend to maximize $y$ which is the reason that we get a different plot.

+As in the plot in Example without likelihood ratio tests we have a rightshift of the red curve and both curves are look more like a normalized gaussian curve than before.

 ## Gaussian example